-The Hansen Family Foundation will provide opportunity for domestic and international secular and non-secular organizations and individuals that support the American Way of Life which is defined by the principles of “life, liberty, and the pursuit of happiness.”
-Specific focus shall be placed on:
+The Hansen Family Foundation provides opportunities to domestic, international, secular, and non-secular organizations that support the American way of life, which is defined by the principles of “life, liberty, and the pursuit of happiness.”
+Specific focus is placed on:

 - Humanitarian Support